 3. Rules of Conduct

-Teams must agree to follow all of the Laboratory Safety Rules throughout the competition.
+Teams must follow all of the iGEM's Safety and Security Rules throughout the competition.

 Every iGEM participant must agree to adhere to the Responsible Conduct Committee's Conduct Policy at all times.